BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 #### Schema Validation

 - In the AWS Glue navigation pane, click Databases > Tables.
 (You can also click the database name (e.g., "ticketdata" to browse the tables.).
 - Within the Tables section of your database, click one table.
+Please note that each file you had under the bucket /raw is now a different table

 You may notice that some tables have column headers such as col0,col1,col2,col3.
-In absence of headers or when the crawler cannot determine the header type, default column headers are specified.
+In absence of headers or when the crawler cannot determine the header type, default column headers are specified. **If this is your case, please follow these steps to resolve**:

-This exercise shows an example of how to resolve this issue.

 - Click Edit Schema on the top right side.
 - In the Edit Schema section, double-click col0 (column name) to open edit mode.
 Type a chosen name, e.g. “id” as the column name.